-Visiting Scholars: 2018
+Visiting Scholars: 2019

-The ALBG will provide the majority of the cost of this evening’s event.
-The cost to you is only $10 per person.
-Space is limited and we will accept reservations until the room’s capacity is reached.
-Please join us for an evening of good food, fellowship and an interesting presentation by Dr. Reardon.
+The Banquet will be held in the Abigail Adams Ballroom at the historic Dobbin House Tavern, 89 Steinwehr Avenue, from 6-9 PM.
+There will be a cash bar and a delicious buffet dinner.
+The ALBG will provide the majority of the cost of the event.
+The cost is only $10 per person.
+Space is limited and the ALBG will accept reservations until the room’s capacity is reached.
+Please join us for an evening of good food, fellowship, and an interesting presentation by Dr. Carmichael

 Last year’s program sold out.
 Don’t miss out this year!